ghdl/ghdl/libraries/vendors/README.md

  - compile-osvvm.sh

-        --All       Compile all packages
+        --all       Compile all packages

  - compile-xilinx.sh

-        --All       Compile all libraries
+        --all       Compile all libraries
         --unisim    Compile the unisim primitives
         --simprim   Compile the simprim primitives
+        --secureip  Compile the secureip primitives

 ### Selectable Options for the PowerShell Scripts:

  - compile-altera.ps1

-        -All       Compile all libraries (base libraries and device libraries) -altera    Compile base libraries like 'altera' and 'altera_mf' -max       Compile device libraries for Max CPLDs -arria     Compile device libraries for Arria FPGAs -cyclone   Compile device libraries for Cyclone FPGAs -stratix   Compile device libraries for Stratix FPGAs
+        -All        Compile all libraries (base libraries and device libraries) -Altera     Compile base libraries like 'altera' and 'altera_mf' -Max        Compile device libraries for Max CPLDs -Arria      Compile device libraries for Arria FPGAs -Cyclone    Compile device libraries for Cyclone FPGAs -Stratix    Compile device libraries for Stratix FPGAs

  - compile-osvvm.ps1

         -All        Compile all packages

  - compile-xilinx.ps1

         -All        Compile all libraries
-        -unisim    Compile the unisim primitives
+        -Unisim     Compile the unisim primitives
-        -simprim   Compile the simprim primitives
+        -Simprim    Compile the simprim primitives
+        -Secureip   Compile the secureip primitives

 ------------------------
 Author: Patrick Lehmann (20.11.2015)